 Paul has two children, both of whom attended PEGS from Prep through to Year 12, his daughter graduating in 2013 and his son in 2016.
 He has been on the school’s Board of Management since 2005 and is a member of the Board’s Audit and Risk Committee.

 ANDREW SMITH (current parent)

 Andrew is the CEO of Education Services Australia, an education technology company owned by Australia's Education Ministers and has over 20 years of leadership experience in education and training.
-Until recently he was a Vice President at Swinburne University and has held leadership roles with Independent Schools Victoria and in vocational education.
+Prior to this he was Vice President at Swinburne University and has held leadership roles with Independent Schools Victoria and in vocational education and training.
 Andrew's first career was as a secondary school teacher.

-Andrew and his wife, Leeanne, have daughters in Year 6 and Year 12 and a son who graduated in 2015.
+Andrew and his wife, Leeanne, have a daughter in Year 12 and two older children who graduated from PEGS in 2015 and 2017.

 THE DEVELOPMENT FOUNDATION